shepherdjerred/macos-cross-compiler/README.md

 | **macOS x86_64** | ✅            | ✅           |
 | **macOS aarch64**  | ✅            | ✅           |

+> [!NOTE]
-**Note:** aarch64 is Apple's internal name for arm64.
+> aarch64 is Apple's internal name for arm64.
 They're used interchangably, but aarch64 is more correct when referring to macOS on arm64.

 This project supports the following languages:

 * C (up to C 17)
 * C++ (up to C++ 20)
 * Fortran (up to Fortran 2018)
+* Rust (any version)

 This project supports the following versions of macOS: